gottacatchenall/thesis_proposal/README.md

 function describing how the system changes on a moment-to-moment basis (e.g. in the context of communities, $f$ could be Lotka-Voltera, Holling-Type-III or DeAngelis-Beddington functional response).
-The form of this functional response in real systems is effectively unknown, and some forms are inherently more "forecastable" than others [@Chen2019RevCom; @Pennekamp2019IntPre; @Beckage2011LimPre].
+The form of this functional response in real systems, and whether it is meaningfully non-zero for a given species interaction, is effectively unknown, and some forms are inherently more "forecastable" than others [@Chen2019RevCom; @Pennekamp2019IntPre; @Beckage2011LimPre].
 The initial success of these forms of models can be traced back to the